enfein/mieru/docs/protocol.md

 # mieru Proxy Protocol

 In order to meet the needs of different scenarios, mieru provides two different proxy protocols, TCP and UDP.
-Using TCP protocol can sometimes be 2~5 times faster than UDP protocol.
+TCP protocol might be faster than UDP protocol.
 However, TCP protocol is more likely to be sniffed than UDP protocol.

 The following is an explanation of the mieru proxy protocol.